microsoft/Cream/TinyViT/README.md

 ImageNet-22k (IN-22k) is the same as ImageNet-21k (IN-21k), where the number of classes is 21,841.

 ## Getting Started
+:beginner: Here is the setup tutorial and evaluation scripts.

 ### Install dependencies and prepare datasets
 - [Preparation](./docs/PREPARATION.md)